Gingerbread (architecture): History

 The movement of the style began in 1881 with the second Haitian National Palace during the presidency of Lysius Salomon.
 This was followed by the construction of a private villa, now known as Hotel Oloffson, commissioned by President Tirésias Simon Sam's son in 1887.
 In 1895, three young Haitians—Georges Baussan, Léon Mathon, and Joseph-Eugène Maximilien—traveled to Paris to study architecture, were inspired to build upon the nascent architectural movement, and modified the style to the climate in Haiti by designing homes with vibrant patterns and flamboyant colors of French resort architecture.
 Many large houses in upscale neighborhoods of Pacot, Turgeau, and Bois-Verna in Port-au-Prince were built in this style.
 A notable example of those is Villa Miramar (also known as Villa Cordasco) in Pacot, built in 1914.
+(In 2025, the Villa Miramar and the Hotel Oloffson were burned down by armed gangs amidst the Haitian political crisis.)
 The style then spread to the rest of the country including Saint-Marc, Jérémie, Les Cayes, Petit-Goâve, and Léogâne until 1925.